[HOME] [Town Trail] [Marine Drive] [Great Orme] [Tramway [Extravaganza [Conwy] [Excursions] [Hotels] [Site Map] [Links]

 The West Shore

-The central portion of the large property at the left is the house at Pen Morfa that was built by the Very Revd Dr Henry Liddell, Dean of Christ Church Oxford, the father of Alice, of 'Wonderland' and 'Looking Glass' fame, who with the family spent 12 happy summers here at Llandudno.
-The town is very proud of this connexion and almost opposite Pen Morfa is the West Shore's fine model boating pond and also a sculpture in honour of Alice which was unveiled by Lloyd George in 1933.
-Click the picture.
-Pen Morfa is at the western end of the Marine Drive (see below) that runs for four miles from its start below in the Happy Valley just beyond the pier.
+Made famous by the house at Pen Morfa that was built by the Very Revd Dr Henry Liddell, Dean of Christ Church Oxford and the father of Alice, of 'Wonderland' and 'Looking Glass' fame, who with the family spent 12 happy summers, Christmases and Easters here at Llandudno.
+The town is very proud of this connexion and almost opposite Pen Morfa is the West Shore's fine model boating pond and also a sculpture in honour of Alice, which was unveiled by David Lloyd George in 1933.
+The west shore, linked to the north shore by Gloddaeth Avenue is at the western end of the Marine Drive (see below) that runs for four miles from its start on the north shore below in the Happy Valley and just beyond the pier.

 The Happy Valley